jeremyButtler/freezeTB/README.md

   The other option that might work, would bo to start freezeTB from the command line `~/Desktop/freezeTB.app/Contents/MacOS/ftbRay`.
+  The con is that this may be out of date.

 For a source install, the easiest way is using one of the Mac installer scripts.
 Both the raylib and TclTk install